mptre/yank/README.md

   make
   ```

-The default yank command can be defined using the `YANKCMD` environment
+The default yank command can be defined using the `YANKCMD` variable.
+Example:
-variable.
-Example: OS X users would use `pbcopy` as the default yank command:
+OS X users would use `pbcopy` as the default yank command:

   ```
-  YANKCMD=pbcopy make
+  make YANKCMD=pbcopy
   ```

 Alternatively put the `YANKCMD` variable declaration in your local `config.mk`